Mondays from 6:00pm - 8:00pm

 The African Studies Workshop at Harvard was inaugurated in Fall of 2012, and continues this year with a new and exciting schedule of presenters.
-This workshop is convened by Professors Jean and John Comaroff.
-Each Monday evening, starting at 6:00 pm, a scholar presents a paper on one facet of the rapidly changing position of Africa in the global political economy and the impact of that change on global distributions of wealth, well-being, and power.
+The presenters' papers explore Africa’s changing place in the world - and the new economies, legalities, socialities, and cultural forms that have arisen there.
+We shall also interrogate the claim that the African present is a foreshadowing of processes beginning to occur elsewhere across the globe; that, therefore, it is a productive source of theory and analysis about current conditions world-wide.
+At each workshop, a scholar presents a paper on one facet of the rapidly changing position of Africa in the global political economy and the impact of that change on global distributions of wealth, well-being, and power.
+Then a discussant provides commentary followed by an open discussion, in which students are given the floor first, followed by anyone else in attendance.
 Workshop presenters are scholars of high international repute as well as up and coming Africanist intellectuals.

 The Workshop runs, simultaneously, as an undergraduate/graduate seminar, a professional apprenticeship for doctoral Africanists-in-training across the disciplines, and a laboratory for international scholarly exchange.
-The intellectual theme for the Workshop is: Africa and the World at Large: Or, What the New Global Order Has to Learn from the Contemporary African Experience.
+The intellectual theme for the Workshop is: Africa Rising?
+New African Economies/Cultures and their Global Implications.
 Under this theme, three major topic foci are addressed:

 Changing Economies, Changing Politics, Changing Faces of Capitalism